What happens at a hearing

 Evidence and witnesses

-- Usually the tribunal has made orders before the hearing telling the parties to file statements to support their case.
+- Usually the tribunal has made orders before the hearing requiring the parties to file statements and documents to support their case.

 - The tribunal must act fairly.
 It is not fair for a party to be surprised by what a witness might say at the hearing, and have no opportunity to investigate.
 If you want to call witnesses and you have not filed their statement, the member may refuse to hear their evidence.
 If the member does accept the evidence, the hearing might be adjourned (postponed to a later date) at your cost.